 In accordance with 40 CFR 125.61 and 125.62, the applicant must demonstrate that the proposed discharge will comply with water quality criteria for suspended solids and turbidity, and that the outfall and diffuser are located and designed to provide adequate dilution such that the discharge does not exceed these criteria at and beyond the ZID.
-Based on the available information, EPA determined the proposed discharge is likely to meet the suspended solids and turbidity criterion based on the following: the total concentration of TSS in the receiving water would be below the 20 mg/l criterion for suspended solids; sediment is predicted to not significantly accumulate in the vicinity of the proposed discharge and would not result in adverse impacts to the biological community; and the turbidity criterion is predicted to be met at the ZID based on receiving water monitoring data.
-Therefore, EPA has concluded that the proposed discharge will attain the applicable water quality standards related to suspended solids and turbidity at and beyond the ZID.
+Based on the available information, EPA has determined that the proposed discharge through the new outfall is likely to meet the suspended solids and turbidity criterion based on the following: the total concentration of TSS in the receiving water would be below the 20 mg/l criterion for suspended solids; sediment is predicted to not significantly accumulate in the vicinity of the proposed discharge and would not result in adverse impacts to the biological community; and the turbidity criterion is predicted to be met at the ZID based on receiving water monitoring data.
+Therefore, EPA has concluded that the proposed discharge through the new outfall and diffuser likely will attain the applicable water quality standards related to suspended solids and turbidity at and beyond the ZID.

-C. Attainment of Other Water Quality Standards and Impact of Discharge on Public Water Supplies; Shellfish, Fish and Wildlife; and Recreation which assures protection of public water supplies; assures protection and propagation of a balanced, indigenous population (BIP) of shellfish, fish and wildlife; and allows recreational activities.
+C. Attainment of Other Water Quality Standards and Impact of Discharge on Public Water Supplies; Shellfish, Fish and Wildlife; and Recreation applicant's discharge must not interfere with the attainment and maintenance of water quality which assures protection of public water supplies; assures protection and propagation of a balanced, indigenous population (BIP) of shellfish, fish and wildlife; and allows recreational activities.
 In addition, section 301(h)(9) requires that the applicant must be discharging effluent which meets the criteria established under section 304(a)(1) of the CWA after initial dilution.
-This portion of the Tentative Decision Document addresses these requirements as specified in relevant EPA regulations at 40 CFR 125.62.
+This portion of the Final Decision Document addresses these requirements as specified in relevant EPA regulations at 40 CFR 125.62.

 Section 301(h)(2) of the CWA contemplates that to qualify for a variance, a discharge must protect human health and the environment.
-Specifically, section 301(h)(2) requires that the applicant's discharge must not interfere with the attainment and maintenance of water quality
+Specifically, section 301(h)(2) requires that the